-In the State of Texas, the Local Government Code defines a cityís rights and responsibilities regarding properties within its boundaries and the area immediately surrounding its boundaries (called extraterritorial jurisdiction).
+In the State of Texas, the Local Government Code defines a city’s rights and responsibilities regarding properties within its boundaries and the area immediately surrounding its boundaries (called extraterritorial jurisdiction).
 This Code is where cities are given authority to change their boundaries either by annexation or disannexation.

 Annexation is the other key authority a city has within its ETJ.
 Recent sessions of the Legislature have modified and expanded the manner in which Houston may annex property.
-The different types include:
+The different types include:I. General Purpose

 This type of annexation is the most commonly known.
-All of Houstonís historically significant annexations have occurred in this manner.
+All of Houston’s historically significant annexations have occurred in this manner.
 For general-purpose annexation, a city must meet a strenuous public notification requirement.
 Upon annexation, all affected property becomes part of the general-purpose boundaries and is effectively subject to all regulations, taxes and services provided by the City.
 Residents within this property are residents of the City of Houston and have all the rights and responsibilities afforded thereby.
-Property considered for general-purpose annexation must be included in a Cityís annexation plan at least three years prior to the annexation.
-One instance where the three-year requirement is waived is if the property owner requests annexation.
+Property considered for general-purpose annexation must be included in a City’s annexation plan at least three years prior to the annexation.
+One instance where the three-year requirement is waived is if the property owner requests annexation.II.
+Limited Purpose

 This type of annexation, authorized in the 1999 Legislature, may be conducted as part of a Strategic Partnership Agreement (SPA) with a utility district.
 It carries less stringent public notice requirements.
 The annexation typically includes commercial property only.
 Property (ad valorem) taxes are not levied on properties included in this type of annexation, but the City may levy a sales tax on retail sales conducted in the area.
 Properties annexed as part of a SPA do not carry the three-year requirement.

-For the years 2013Ė2015, the City of Houston proposes to annex for general purposes two areas made up of certain territory located within the extraterritorial jurisdiction of the City of Houston, save and except those properties that have entered into valid and binding Industrial District agreements.
-Area one is located east of the city limit line and west of the San Jacinto River and is generally identified as the San Jancinto River Industrial District.
+For the years 2015–2017, the City of Houston proposes to annex for general purposes two areas made up of certain territory located within the extraterritorial jurisdiction of the City of Houston, save and except those properties that have entered into valid and binding Industrial District agreements.
+Area one is located east of the city limit line and west of the San Jacinto River and is generally identified as the San Jacinto River Industrial District.
 Area two is located just north of the Navigation District, as defined by the City of Houston Ordinance dated April 13, 1913 (B3, P327), and is generally identified as the Jacintoport Industrial District.
 Both areas are more fully described in Exhibit A of this document.

-For more information, contact Rupesh Koshy at 713.837.7977 or Rupesh.Koshy@houstontx.gov.
+For more information, contact Rupesh Koshy at 832.393.6552 or Rupesh.Koshy@houstontx.gov.